dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 WHERE DepartmentId IN (SELECT DepartmentId FROM departments WHERE DepartmentName = 'Computer Science');
 ```

 This is very impressive.
-In this case we provided data about the database schema and asked it to generate a valid MySQL query.
+In this case, we provided data about the database schema and asked it to generate a valid MySQL query.

 ---

 ## Reasoning
-Perhaps one of the most difficult tasks for an LLM today is one that requires some form of reasoning.
-Reasoning is one the areas that I am most excited about due to the types of complex applications that can emerge from LLMs.
+Perhaps one of the most difficult tasks for an LLM today requires some form of reasoning.
+Reasoning is one of the areas that I am most excited about due to the types of complex applications that can emerge from LLMs.

-There have been some improvements on tasks involving mathematical capabilities.
+There have been some improvements in tasks involving mathematical capabilities.
 That said, it's important to note that current LLMs struggle to perform reasoning tasks so this requires even more advanced prompt engineering techniques.
 We will cover these advanced techniques in the next guide.
 For now, we will cover a few basic examples to show arithmetic capabilities.

 *Prompt:*
 ```